 delete paragraph “a” of this subsection and replace with the following:

-Valve Boxes shall be Carson or approved equal, concrete, rectangular heavy duty valve box with cast iron lockable lids, use “Jumbo” size valve boxes for drip valve assemblies, all valves 1½” to 3”, and adjustable extensions of length required for depth of bury of valve.
+Valve Boxes shall be Christy, Carson or approved equal, concrete, rectangular heavy duty valve box with cast iron lockable lids, use “Jumbo” size valve boxes for drip valve assemblies, all valves 1½” to 3”, and adjustable extensions of length required for depth of bury of valve.
 Valve boxes for drip valve assemblies are to be oversized so that the entire drip valve assembly is easily accessible and removable without disturbing the valve box.
 There will be no additional compensation made to the CONTRACTOR for the valve boxes.
 The valve boxes shall be considered incidental to the valve pay items.

 ADD THE FOLLOWING TO THIS SECTION: